Online backup and on-demand data restore in Azure Cosmos DB

 - Enable continuous backup using Azure portal, PowerShell, CLI, or Azure Resource Manager.

-- Restore continuous backup account using Azure portal, PowerShell, CLI, or Azure Resource Manager.
+- Restore continuous backup into a new account using Azure portal, PowerShell, CLI, or Azure Resource Manager.

 - Migrate to an account from periodic backup to continuous backup.